mcruzloya/flexTPC/README.md

 # A flexible model for thermal performance curves

-This repository contains the data and code for the manuscript Cruz-Loya et al 2024.
+This repository contains the data and code for the manuscript Cruz-Loya M, Mordecai EA, Savage VM 2024.
 A flexible model for thermal performance curves. \[Manuscript in preparation\]